Ballsdex-Team/BallsDex-DiscordBot/docs/selfhosting/admin-panel/getting-started.md

 1. Go to a Discord text channel that's only viewable by you or other admins
 2. Open the settings, then the integrations menu, then create a Webhook
-3. Copy the URL, and paste it next to `webhook-url: ` in the config file
+3. Copy the URL, and paste it in the "Webhook" field of the admin panel settings

 You should now be good to go.
-Run `docker compose up -d admin-panel` to start the admin panel (**if it was already running, restart it**), and open http://localhost:8000/ in your browser.
+Run `docker compose up -d proxy` to start the admin panel (**if it was already running, restart it**), and open <http://localhost:8000/> in your browser.
 Click the "Login with Discord" button and follow the steps.
 If you are the bot owner, then you will have the superuser status automatically assigned.

 !!! success "Developer teams"
-    If the application is owned by a team, set `team-members-are-owners` to true in the config file, otherwise you won't get access.
+    If the application is owned by a team, tick "Team members are owners" in the settings, otherwise you won't get access.

 ## Using the panel